 - Professional, scientific and technical services: 229,500 employees

 Each of these industries faces different types of risks.
 A business that operates a retail store does not have same liability risks as a company that provides medical services or one that manufactures products.
 Insurance companies understand that and have created commercial insurance policies that can be tailored to fit your business’s unique coverage needs.
 These polices protect your business from unexpected expenses.

 Certain types of business-related insurance policies are mandatory for certain types of businesses.
 For example, if your business has employees, the state of Georgia will require you to carry insurance coverage for worker’s compensation and state unemployment benefits.
 Likewise, if your business uses company-owned cars or trucks, the state will require you to have commercial vehicle insurance.
 If you have taken out a business loan, your lender may require you to carry commercial insurance.

 Whether or not you are required to have this coverage, the benefits of a business insurance policy cannot be understated.
-You have invested a lot time and money into your company.
-It is well-worth the cost to protect it with an insurance policy.
+You have invested a lot of time and money into your company.
+It is well worth the cost to protect it with an insurance policy.

 Muscogee County Non-Farm Business Statistics